simpleanalytics/django-plugin/README.md

 # Compatibility

-Tested on Django 2.2, but we think you should be able to run on any recent Django deployment.
-Please file an issue when it doesn't.
+Tested on Django 2.2, but we think this should run on any recent Django deployment.
+Please raise an issue when it doesn't.